majkel-space/Object-Storage/README.md

 ## ConnectionHandler

 One ConnectionHandler serve one connection.
 So they can keep information about one request trough it entire handle of the request.
-This approach prevent mixing read of header or transfer content, while handling concurent multiple cals.
+This approach prevent mixing read of header or transfer content, while handling concurrent multiple cals.
 Handle every each separate client, gets a shared_ptr to the storage manager from server.
 Hold pointer to the IParser.
 ConnectionHandler pass header of msg to Parser to retrieve basic information how to handle each connection.